sagemath/sage-archive-2023-02-01/src/doc/en/installation/binary.rst

 - Choose a download server (aka mirror) that is close to your location.

 - Download the binary that is appropriate to your system.
-Depending on your operating system you might need additional informations such as your CPU type (e.g. 64 bits or 32 bits) and your operating system version.
+Depending on your operating system you might need additional information such as your CPU type (e.g. 64 bits or 32 bits) and your operating system version.
 If you use OS X you will have the choice between a tarball (whose names ends with ``tar.bz2``) and two kinds of mountable disk images (whose names end with